 Artificial intelligence is not uncommon, and we are already enjoying its services.
 In the near future, AI processing will be increasingly utilized in the field’s end devices, introducing new image processing technologies, OCR, ICR, microphones or even sensors.
 These technologies can collect, process, and manage the information optimally.

 The good news is that the future is in many ways already here.
-Hospitals are already investing money in comprehensive data collection solutions to help complement their existing ERP systems.
+Hospitals are already investing money in comprehensive data collection solutions as the Snap&Go to help complement their existing ERP systems.
 Software companies and ERP systems, for their part, are also investing money in developing such solutions.
 This trend is expected to intensify as more hospitals recognize the benefits of automated data collection.